gutentag2012/Bosch_Internship_Django_Polls/entities/README.md

 # Entities Package

 This package deals with the connection to the database.
-It creates a REST interface where the data can be
+All the models that are supported are listed below,
-read from.
-All the models that are supported are listed below, as well as the routes to access them.
+as well as the routes to access them.

 ## Models